lzha106/FDDB-tools-for-windows/README.md

 E.X.
 Run command like below to generate the ROC curve file

-.\fddb_evaluator.exe -d "/PATH/TO/your_fddb_format_file.txt" -i "/PATH/TO/FDDB/UNANNOTATED_IMAGES" -r "/PATH/TO/YOUR_EVALUATION_OUTPUT" -l "/PATH/TO/FDDB-ANNOTATION/FDDB-all.txt" -a "/PATH/TO/FDDB/FDDB-ANNOTATION/FDDB-all-ellipseList.txt"
+$.\fddb_evaluator.exe -d "/PATH/TO/your_fddb_format_file.txt" -i "/PATH/TO/FDDB/UNANNOTATED_IMAGES" -r "/PATH/TO/YOUR_EVALUATION_OUTPUT" -l "/PATH/TO/FDDB-ANNOTATION/FDDB-all.txt" -a "/PATH/TO/FDDB/FDDB-ANNOTATION/FDDB-all-ellipseList.txt"

 4. How to draw ROC curve?
 Go to folder of FDDB-tools and run below command from console on windows to generate ROC curve image.
-# gnuplot.exe contROC.p
+$ gnuplot.exe contROC.p

 5. Reference
 (1) https://github.com/davidsandberg/facenet